 Initially, EU energy policy consisted largely of applying competition policy to the energy sector.
 This was also the starting point when the EEA Agreement was negotiated in the early 1990s.
 At that stage, there were nine EC regulations and directives on energy, which were incorporated into the EEA Agreement.
 The only mention of energy in the Agreement is in Article 24, in Part II on the free movement of goods.

 EU energy policy covers more than the matters dealt with in the EEA Agreement.
 This was made clear in the 2009 Lisbon Treaty, which was the first EU treaty to include specific provisions on energy.
 Article 194 of the treaty sets out aims for the functioning of the energy market, security of energy supply, energy efficiency, renewable energy and infrastructure.
 At the same time, it states that member states have the right to decide how to use their energy resources and to determine their own energy mix.

-The EEA cooperation now includes over 70 legal acts in the energy field.
+The EEA cooperation now includes around 96 legal acts in the energy field.
 Most of the original directives and regulations have been replaced by new ones.
 A number of recent legal acts are being considered for incorporation into the EEA Agreement.
 The EU is revising or drawing up others so that it can make progress towards the goals of the Energy Union (you can read more about the Energy Union here.)

 Through the EEA Agreement, Norway is part of the EU’s internal energy market, which at present includes 30 countries with a total population of about 500 million.
 The agreement entered into force on 1 January 1994 and involves: